adamnikowitz/projects/README.md

 # 🤝 Prisoner's Dilemma Tournament

-A simulation of the Iterated Prisoner's Dilemma featuring multiple adaptive strategies and visualization of results.
+A simulation of the Iterated Prisoner’s Dilemma featuring multiple adaptive strategies created from both closed and open source LLM models to see how well each model can build a strategy from a given base class and multi-shot prompting.

 ## 🔧 Project Overview